Aircloak/aircloak/user_guides/source/installation.md

   "tables": tables
 }
 ```
-The `marker` parameter is a string which will be included in the display name of your data source.
+The `marker` parameter is a string which will be included in the id of the data source.
 The `driver` parameter can be one of the following: `mongodb`, `postgresql`, `mysql`, `odbc`.
 Next, you need to specify the database connection parameters.

 Finally, you need to specify queryable tables in the `tables` option.
 This is a JSON object that looks as follows: